Frequently Asked Questions

-How do I determine which grade level of the test to get my student given the norm period?
+How do I determine which grade level of the standardized test to order my student given the current norm period?

-Generally speaking, if you are testing during Fall Norms (September 1 – November 30), you would get the test for the grade level your student is beginning.
-During Midyear Norms (December 1 – Last day of February), get the test for the grade the student is in.
-During Spring Norms (March 1 – August 31), get the test for the grade the student is finishing or has completed.
+Generally speaking, get the grade level for the grade they are currently in or have just completed.
+So if you are testing during Fall Norms (beginning of the school year), you would get the test for the grade level your student is beginning.
+For Midyear Norms (December 1 – Last day of February), order the test for the grade the student is in.
+During Spring Norms (end of the school year), get the test for the grade the student is finishing or has completed.

 By when do test answer sheets need to be returned in order to be scored according to a particular norm period?